cool-RR/cute-wing-stuff/README.markdown

 Improved version of `query-replace` for finding and replacing in document.

-If text is selected, it will be used as the text to search for, and the contents of the clipboard will be offered as the replace value.
+BUGGY: If text is selected, it will be used as the text to search for, and the contents of the clipboard will be offered as the replace value.

 Implemented on Windows only.